Skip to main content

 What are the symptoms of angioedema?

-As previously described, the main symptoms of angioedema is swelling.
-Typically this swelling is the eyes or lips but can be found in other places like the mouth, feet, hand, genitals and tongue as well.
+As previously described, the main symptom of angioedema is swelling.
+Typically, this swelling is the eyes or lips but can be found in other places like the mouth, feet, hand, genitals and tongue as well.
 Additional symptoms may include:

 • Dizziness